 They are the smartest cardholders as they know how to play the banking game.
 They make use of accumulated points and avail rewards.
 They are on the constant lookout for promos.
 They utilize deferred payment options.
-They know how the system works as they take time to talk to bankers for financial advice.
+They know how the system works as they take a time to talk to bankers for financial advice.
 It’s always a win-win situation for them.

 The Card Hopper

 They are financial jumpers who switch from one card to another.
 Most of them utilize credit transfer to avoid accruing interest rates with their current bank.
 Some of them make the switch when they find attractive offers that are more suitable for their current needs and wants.
-Introductory benefits such as real no interest offers also magnet them as well.
+Introductory benefits such as real no interest offer also magnet them as well.

 Yes, they have all the types of credit cards kept in their wallets.
 But they opt not to use them as they have learned their money lesson the hard way.
-They’re likely ex-Bank Darlings, or ex-Ghost Riders.
+They’re likely ex-Bank Darlings or ex-Ghost Riders.
 At one point, they reached their credit limit and suffered the repercussion of not being able to pay.
 Because of the financial trauma from using their card wrongly, they ended up not using them anymore, except for emergencies.